jcc264/triangle/bylaws/bla1s1.md

 4. Para.
 4 - Initiation

+    1. During the probation period each pledge shall read the History of TRIANGLE and the play "Everyman".
+He shall prepare a neat synopsis of each, which he shall present for approval to the secretary of the active organization at least two days before the initiation ceremony.

+    1. Eligibility of each pledge for active membership shall be determined in a secret ballot at a regular meeting of the active organization.
+Every member of the active organization shall have the opportunity to vote on each pledge.
+Such vote shall not be taken upon any pledge who has not been a pledge of the chapter for at least four weeks.

+    1. A pledge shall be elected to membership unless three or more unfavorable votes are cast; however, any chapter may by provision of its constitution change the number of such unfavorable votes.
+Any pledge who fails to be so elected shall be released immediately, in the manner prescribed in these Bylaws.

+    1. After selection of a date for initiation, the active organization shall forward to the National Office a Request for Initiation, the form of which shall be specified by the National Office, and the appropriate National Member Service Fee.
+Such requests and fees shall be forwarded to reach the National Office at least fourteen (14) days before the date of the proposed initiation.

+        No candidate shall be conducted through any part of the initiation ceremony until definite permission to initiate has been received from the National Office.

+    1. The initiation ceremony shall be conducted in accordance with the Ritual.

+    1. A banquet shall be held as part of the initiation ceremony.

+        The new initiates, all active members of the chapter, and other members of TRIANGLE shall attend the banquet.

+        A suitable program shall be planned primarily with the motive of extending a hearty welcome to the initiates and to advance the knowledge of TRIANGLE ideals, traditions, history and fraternal spirit among the members.

+    1. After completion of the initiation ceremony and the banquet, each initiate shall have no voting rights beyond those accorded pledges until he has satisfied the following requirements:

 5. Para.
 5 - Posthumous Initiation

     1. National Council, upon request from a chapter, may approve the posthumous initiation of a pledge.
 Such approval shall require a two-thirds (2/3) vote of National Council.